 Bring insect repellent high in Deet, Machu Picchu, and Inca Trail in a warm and humid area.

-We provide hand towels to dry your hands.
-Bring a small quick-dry towel to dry your face or take a shower.
+We provide hand towels for drying hands.
+Bring a small, quick-dry towel to dry your face or take a shower.

 You can bring a bathing suit if you stay an extra day in Aguas Calientes.